OpenSeizureDetector/webApi/api/README.md

 **For the production system, we now use an external email provider (such as Gmail SMTP, SendGrid, or similar) to ensure reliable delivery of confirmation and notification emails.**

-To configure this, set the appropriate SMTP credentials in `webApi/api/webApi/credentials.json` and ensure your Django settings load these values.
+To configure this, set the appropriate SMTP credentials in your `.env` file and ensure your Django settings load these values.